German Visa Passport Requirements

 Submitting your passport for the visa application

-To apply for a Schengen visa, you must submit your original passport and 2 photocopies of the data page.
+To apply for a Schengen visa, you must submit your original passport, 2 photocopies of the data page, and biometric photos that meet German visa photo requirement criteria.
 These can be black and white or color copies in A4 format.

 If you have more than one older passport, tie them together with a rubber band or hand them in a plastic bag.
 German embassies do not accept stapled documents – this rule also applies to older passports.